Mukul0223/Mukul0223/README.md

 # 💫 About Me:
-Highly motivated final-year Computer Science student seeking a software development role.
+Highly motivated Computer Science student seeking a software development role.
 Possesses practical experience in Python, C++, HTML, CSS, JavaScript and Node.js.
 Demonstrated aptitude for quick learning, problem-solving, and thriving in challenging environments.
 Eager to contribute technical expertise, adaptability, and a fresh perspective to a dynamic software development team.
 Looking forward to collaborating with passionate developers and creating impactful solutions together.

 ## 🌐 Socials: